-Our Rome Campus is located on Janiculum Hill, a site that has a rich history dating back to the 3rd century.
+Our Rome Campus is located on Janiculum Hill and has a rich history.
 It sits on a sprawling property that boasts extensive gardens and terraces to enjoy beautiful views of the city.

-- Close to the Vatican and popular tourist sites

-- Modern, onsite residential accommodation

-- · Community engagement opportunities
+- Close to the Vatican and popular tourist sites - Newly renovated, onsite residential accommodation - Community engagement opportunities